Leadership

 V.P. of Programs

-Cory has worked at the Virginia Home for Boys and Girls since 2003.
+Cory has worked at the Virginia Home for Boys and Girls since 2005.
 Currently, she serves as the Vice President of Programs.
 Over the years she’s been responsible for training, program evaluation, and human resources.
-Prior to that, she worked as a case manager, staff supervisor, and in a direct care role with our youth in VHBG’s group homes.
-She also has experience as a classroom teacher.
-She graduated from the University of Virginia with an undergraduate degree in English and a Master’s in Teaching.
+Prior to that, she worked as a case manager, youth supervisor, and in a direct care role with our youth at VHBG’s group homes.

 Darryl Smith Ickes